 As mentioned above the Registered Design taken out by Record for their new QR release vice design in 1918 ought to have expired no later than 1933, but the RD number continued to be shown on the vices literature after that point.
 Of course this would be explained if Record simply never got round to updating their catalogue etchings, but many surviving vices have both the RD number and the saw dust excluder plate which can be dated to 1932.
 Since it is unlikely all the vices with both the RD number and the ‘sawdust extractor plate’ were made between November 1932 and some point in 1933, this suggests that Record continued to use the face casting with the RD number beyond 1933.

 Thus the best we can say is that the ‘saw dust extractor’ model was introduced after 1932 and that early versions were available with both a Registered Design number stamped on the face and the transitional face design (shown above) where the space for the RD number is blank.

 The final and arguably most refined version before a complete revamp in the 60s had a newly designed face and a very high quality finish:

 unfortunately it is not possible to date it very precisely.
 Given the transitional model is comparatively rare my guess is that at some point in the late 1930s Record launched this more attractive face design.
 The earliest catalogue I can find showing this casting is the Record no 16 pocket catalogue (1950).

-By the 1940s Record had perfected their vice design and, having ran out of ideas to improve it, filled no more patent applications for us to refer to.
+By the 1940s Record had perfected their vice design and, having ran out of ideas to improve it, filed no more patent applications for us to refer to.
 Unreliable as they may be, I think the only clues we can get at this distance of time will be from old adverts and catalogues but these are sadly few and far between for Record tools.